Life on PEI

 Prince Edward Island is a place where the best of all worlds is at your fingertips.
 Canada’s smallest province is beautiful and stimulating, a setting that’s conducive to a great university experience.
 Affordable, safe, culturally vibrant, and steeped in history — PEI has it all.

-UPEI is located in the city of Charlottetown, population 32,000.
-Charlottetown is PEI's capital and the birthplace of Canada.
+UPEI is located in the city of Charlottetown.
 Historic streets, parks, buildings, shops, theatres, pubs, and art galleries provide a cozy setting for PEI’s only university.
-PEI has a population of 139,000, and is rich in heritage, culture, and a quality of life that is second to none.
+PEI is rich in heritage, culture, and a quality of life that is second to none.
 Located on Canada's east coast, the Island is famous for its stunning beaches, pastoral landscapes, cozy towns, and a dynamic cultural community.

 Have it all.
 Live in an environment that offers great educational institutions, top-quality health care, affordable housing, little traffic, low crime rates, friendly neighbours — a place where YOU can make a difference.